Not Set

 The artificial reef was licensed by Department for Environment, Food and Rural Affairs (Defra) following the completion of an Environmental Impact Assessment which was completed with the help of The SHIPS Project.
 Scylla returned to Devonport dockyard on the 8th November 2003 to commence a five month programme of preparatory work to be made environmentally sound according to standards laid down by Defra.
 Any hazards or harmful materials were removed in order to make the ship fit for the seabed and marine life.
 Once complete, the ship then had all diving hazards removed.
 Potential snagging hazards were eliminated, doors welded shut or open to ensure diver safety, and additional diver access holes were opened up throughout the four-deck ship.
 The main mast and funnel were removed as were the sonar domes and propellers.

 The Scylla was sunk in the afternoon of 27th March 2004 within half a nautical mile of the James Eagan Layne SHIPS Link.
 The 46 demolition charges fitted to the hull were fired by environmentalist David Bellamy and schoolboy Daniel Green.
-Daniel was a 12 year old sport diver from Ivybridge who won the chance to sink Scylla in a compenhtition run by the BBC Newsround TV programme, he won by drawing a sea monster and writing about it.
 The charges blew holes in the hull as a series of controlled explosions and the Scylla sank to the bottom.
 Among those observing the Scylla's final descent was Captain Mike Booth, the Scylla's last commanding officer.

 The wreck has subsequently been monitored by the National Marine Aquarium as she has rapidly become colonised with anemones, hydroids, sea fans and dead men’s fingers in addition to shoals of fish, see Marine Life Study below.
 As part of the monitoring programme required by Defra, a number of studies of scour formation around the hull have been completed by MSc hydrography students at the University of Plymouth.
 Scour occurs at the sea floor when sediment is eroded from an area of seabed in response to forcing by waves and currents and the monitoring was done to check that the addition of the wreck did not have an adverse effect on the seabed.